 A spouse who remarries a non-veteran may claim burial rights from the prior

-for military transport to the nearest national cemetery or no farther than the last
+eligible for military transport to the nearest national cemetery or no farther than

 Adult children of veterans are entitled to burial benefits only if disabled and

-of the cemetery), and a flag.
-Spouses and dependent children are also entitled to a
+(regardless of the cemetery), and a flag.
+Spouses and dependent children are also

-the marker in a national cemetery.
-Depending on the circumstances, a family will
+setting the marker in a national cemetery.
+Depending on the circumstances, a

-be responsible for all other expenses including transportation to the cemetery.
+family will be responsible for all other expenses including transportation to the

-Death during active duty.
-All funeral expenses will be paid by the military—body
+Death During Active Duty.
+All funeral expenses will be paid by the military—

-preparation, casket, transportation to the place of disposition, interment (if in a
+body preparation, casket, transportation to the place of disposition, interment (if in

 gratuity" of $12,000.